yahavb/fuzzy-eks/README.md

 ## Workload is not yet scheduled
 Although Spot Instance interruption is becoming less unlikely event, its impact is perceived as a significant annoyance by users. [eks-lambda-drainer](https://github.com/pahud/eks-lambda-drainer) proposes a strategy to avoid these negative user impact. eks-lambda-drainer listen to spot termination signal from CloudWatch Events every 120 seconds in before the final termination process.
 Lambda function as the CloudWatch Event target, eks-lambda-drainer will perform the taint-based eviction on the terminating node.
 All pods without relative toleration will be evicted and rescheduled to another node. i.e., minimal impact on the spot instance termination.
 ## Workload is running on a node that is going to be terminated
+In the case of EC2 Spot instance interruption while the app is running, Kuberenetes supports Container lifecycle events.
+Kubetnetes supports postStart and preStop events. [nginx-spot.ymal](https://github.com/yahavb/fuzzy-eks/blob/master/specs/nginx-spot.yaml) shows an example of how to cofnigure PreStop event.

 TBD - PreStop Hook - https://kubernetes.io/docs/tasks/configure-pod-container/attach-handler-lifecycle-event/